Provides a salon-ready French manicure at home without the salon price tag.

 Many false nail sets include extras that can help you create the perfect manicure.

-Most press-on nail kits come with nail glue, so you don’t have to purchase it separately.
+Most press-on nail kits come with nail glue, so you don’t have to get it separately.
 Many sets also include nail files and/or buffers to help shape the nails, as well as orange sticks to push back your cuticles.

 Acrylic and gel sets sometimes include nail art accessories, too.
 You can find kits with nail art brushes, glitter, rhinestones, and other embellishments.